-Spatial resolution in meter refers to the nominal resolution at the equator, assuming the longitudinal and latitudinal pixel dimensions are similar), as is conventional in some domains and projections for land products.
-Resolution in degrees are the native sampling resolution.
+\Spatial resolution in meter refers to the nominal resolution at the equator, assuming the longitudinal and latitudinal pixel dimensions are similar), as is conventional in some domains and projections for land products.
+Resolution in degrees is the native sampling resolution.

 Uncertainty estimates were provided for each product in unit of measure or percentage per pixel.
 Details on the procedures to derive uncertainty estimates were provided in the End-to-End Uncertainty Budgets report (E3UB).
 LSWT was separated into five quality levels with levels 4 and 5 being the best quality ensuring credible uncertainty.
-The validation of the LSWT shows very good mean agreement (comfortably within +/-0.
-2 K) between satellite LSWT and independent in situ temperature measurements.
+The validation of the LSWT shows very good mean agreement (comfortably within +/-0.2 K) between satellite LSWT and independent in situ temperature measurements.
+In 2021, work was also commenced on a specific package to examine consistency for the Lakes\cci variables.
+In particular, to address issues relating to known inconsistencies in ice classification between LIC and LWLR (resulting in unrealistic turbidity and chlorophyll-a).
+Other objectives are to exploit the synergy from daily LSWT, LIC and LWLR gridded products and to flag inconsistencies from dataset production.

-From the first user survey useful information about the main scientific disciplines interested in Lakes_cci variables was obtained.
+From the first user survey useful information about the main scientific disciplines interested in Lakes\cci variables was obtained.
 It revealed that data will be mainly used for long-term analyses on climate change causes and effects, lake management and modelling.
-Easy data access, length of record and data on particularly important lakes are very useful factors in determining the use of Lakes_cci products.
+Easy data access, length of record and data on particularly important lakes are very useful factors in determining the use of Lakes\cci products.
 The first product release has matched these requirements.
-Certain targets are not fully completed, such as temporal or spatial resolution or uncertainty availability for all the variables, but this gap filling is in progress.
+Certain targets are not fully completed, such as temporal or spatial resolution or uncertainty availability for all the variables, but this gap filling issue is being progressed as far as possible within the context of CDRP2.